Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 That, in turn, is something we can actually control.
 By designing our application in a way that minimizes impure interactions and delays them as much as possible, we can limit the amount of effectful and non-deterministic code we have, allowing us to reap the most benefits out of pure functions.

 ## Flattening the dependency tree

+Although the concept of purity forms the foundation of functional programming, it isn't given as much thought in the object-oriented world.
+In fact, the main purpose of object-oriented design is to aggregate related behavior in a single contextual entity, which usually involves state and mutations.

+Software written with OOP in mind follows a hierarchical design, where objects are composed together to represent different layers of abstraction in a connected fashion.
+Any impurities that may exist in those objects are free to spread from child to parent, potentially contaminating the entire tree.

 ## "Almost" pure code